musale/musale-dev/content/thoughts/best-of-decade.md

 - Samsung Galaxy Note 9.
 The only sane phone worth the money out here.
 - Macbook Pro.
 Okay, I had my reservations some time in the decade but I got a Mac and I loved it.
 It's a PC for sane people.
 - Arduino.
 I programmed this once and I loved IOT for a minute.
 I hope I can get back to it in the coming decade.
+- PS4 and XBOX.
+Take your console war far away from mebecause I love both of them.